ShengxiLiang/analogIC_reports/README.md

 - `Shengxi-Lab1`: Features hand calculations and analysis.
 - `Shengxi-Lab2`: Contains MATLAB code and demonstrations of simulation iterations.
-- `Shengxi-Final`: Showcases the process of multi-criteria tradeoff.
+- `Shengxi-Final`: Showcases the process of multi-specs tradeoff.

 ### `2023_courses`
 This folder includes some of my course projects at UESTC.